 But the Canadian system has its own problems.
 It still naively assumes that bureaucrats can determine “merit” better than society itself can.
 Who is to say, for example, that an uneducated, but skilled carpenter has less “merit” than an immigrant holding a PhD in French Literature?
-Is “low-skilled” labor any less crucial than “high skilled” labor?
-These are judgement calls that no government can answer.
+Is “low-skilled” labor any less crucial than “high-skilled” labor?
+These are judgment calls that are difficult to answer.

 Ultimately, we have to think beyond 20th century discretionary models if we are to take on the challenge of migration in the 21st and beyond.

-A market-based system, seems preferable as it would take government out of the driver seat, reducing opportunities for rent-seeking, greatly shrinking the bureaucracy, and curtailing the Byzantine rules and regulations that result from political compromise.
+A market-based system seems preferable as it would take the government out of the driver's seat, reducing opportunities for rent-seeking, greatly shrinking the bureaucracy, and curtailing the Byzantine rules and regulations that result from political compromise.

 Toward an Ideal Immigration System

-We prefer a tariff, or “entry fee” approach, similar to that proposed by Nobel Prize winning economist Gary Becker.
+I prefer a tariff, or “entry fee” approach, similar to that proposed by Nobel Prize-winning economist Gary Becker.
 Like an auction, the market/society, not the government, select the individuals allowed entry (subject to standard background and health checks).
 But unlike auctions, they also select the number of migrants as well.
 The government merely sets the entry price, allowing visa demand to fluctuate.

 Second, all foreign students who study on student visas would be given a pathway to remain in the country upon graduation and apply for permanent residence.
 This encourages migrants to study in local universities, it also self-selects young/educated migrants who have their whole productive and tax-paying lives ahead of them.